Phyrik/Explorio/README.md

 # Explorio

+To find different versions of the game go to Syfix-Studios/Explorio/Explorio/Builds Latest version as of now is v1.0

 ## About the game

 Our game is a game in which you choose a character and roam a world collecting items and crafting new ones.